non-npc/Stellaris-Map-Editor/README.md

 # Tips
 If you are having problems dragging stars/etc, zoom in (mouse wheel) closer for fine grain placement

+You can pan around the map with the cursor by clicking empty space in the map and dragging.

 Only stars can be moved directly on the canvas; nebulas, gateways, wormholes, and hyperlanes are adjusted from their respective editing tabs.

 In the Hyperlane tab, in the From/To fields you can type a letter repeatedly to search quickly, for example if I am looking for "Sonnet" star as the "TO" target, i will select the field and keep pressing "S" until it locates "Sonnet" in the list.